UWM-Libraries/GeoDiscovery-Documentation/docs/utils/opendataharvest.md

 - **Data Transformation**: The tool includes functionalities to transform the harvested data into formats that are compatible with the GeoDiscovery portal, ensuring seamless integration.
 - **Metadata Handling**: OpenDataHarvest handles metadata extraction and processing, ensuring that all datasets are accompanied by comprehensive metadata for better discoverability and usability.

-### Usage
-The tool can be integrated into workflows for regularly updating the GeoDiscovery portal with new and updated datasets.
-It is suitable for use by libraries, research institutions, and other organizations involved in managing geospatial data.

-### Integration
-OpenDataHarvest is part of a broader set of utilities in the GeoDiscovery-Utils repository, all of which support the functionalities of the GeoDiscovery portal.
-The tool is designed to work in conjunction with other components to provide a robust geospatial data management and discovery solution.

-### Benefits
-- **Efficiency**: Automates the repetitive task of data harvesting, saving time and resources.
-- **Up-to-date Data**: Ensures that the GeoDiscovery portal remains current with the latest available geospatial data.
-- **Enhanced Discoverability**: Through comprehensive metadata processing, the tool enhances the discoverability of datasets within the portal.

 ## The [config.yaml](https://github.com/UWM-Libraries/GeoDiscovery-Utils/blob/main/opendataharvest/config.yaml) file.

 YAML is a human-readable data serialization language.